 Ever since we moved to our current apartment in September I have always wanted to redecorate, rearrange and ultimately declutter my kids’ bedroom.

 One thing my husband has been working on for the past few months is their toddler-sized bunk bed.
 I’m sooooo excited!
 He finally built it, painted it and brought it home.
 YYYESSS!
 It looks lovely and I love the fact that it uses vertical space thus giving my kids more room.
 Side note: If my husband gives me his outlines, sketches, measurements and the how-to, maybe eventually I’ll share with you how he built it!
-One thing for sure, it was a lot of work cut out for him, but it was totally worth it!
+It was a lot of work cut out for him, but it was totally worth it!

 With the bunk bed in and things slowly moving along toward my envisioned kid’s bedroom, I also wanted to get a nice, large area rug.
 We have plank flooring and it’s quite uncomfortable for my kid’s to sit on to play, besides, rugs make any room look lived in and cozy.